T

 $12–$18

-A hearty start to the day, featuring rashers (bacon), sausages, black and white pudding, eggs, beans, and often fried tomato and toast.
-It's a substantial meal that truly fuels you for exploring.
+A hearty breakfast featuring sausages, bacon, eggs, black and white pudding, beans, and often fried tomato and mushrooms.
+It's the ultimate start to a day of exploring Dublin.

 Irish Stew (Stobhach Gaelach)